-Welcome to my site.
-I have written for major broadcasters including AMC, ITV and the BBC.
 I wrote the six-part ITV crime drama Prime Suspect 1973.
-Adapted from Lynda LaPlante’s bestseller Tennison, the primetime series attracted 6.2 million viewers per episode.
+Adapted from Lynda LaPlante’s bestseller Tennison, the primetime series attracted over 6 million viewers per episode.
 I have written episodes for other established series, including ITV’s medical drama The Good Karma Hospital, World War Two drama Home Fires (also for ITV), BBC medical drama Holby City and the long-running ITV crime series Vera.

 I’ll now switch to writing in the third-person…